 - Decongestants reduce stuffiness by shrinking swollen membranes in the nose.
 But be careful.
 Using these sprays more than three days in a row may cause the swelling and stuffiness in your nose to get worse.
 This can happen even after you stop using the medicine.
 This reaction is a rebound reaction.

 - Corticosteroid creams or ointments relieve itchiness and stop the spread of rashes.
 See your doctor if your rash does not go away after using this cream for a week.
 Corticosteroids are not the same as anabolic steroids used illegally by some athletes to build muscles.

 - Oral corticosteroids may be prescribed to reduce swelling and stop severe allergic reactions.
 These medicines can cause serious side effects.
+Allergies treatments.
 Expect your doctor to carefully monitor you while taking it.
 Oral corticosteroids are not the same as anabolic steroids used illegally by some athletes to build muscles.

 - Epinephrine (ep-uh-NEF-rin) comes in a pre-measured and self-injectable device.
 It is the most important medicine to give during a life-threatening anaphylaxis (severe allergic reaction).
 To work, you must get anepinephrine shot within minutes of the first sign of serious allergic reaction.
 It treats life-threatening allergic reactions to food, stinging insects, latex and drugs/medicines.

 If you think you are having anaphylaxis, use your self-injectable epinephrine and call 911.